 Leadership a group performance?

-So how do you cope?
-You recognize that the old leadership model of a leader developing followers and directing all their activities is obsolete.
+You recognize that the old leadership model of a leader directing all activities is obsolete.
 Of course leaders need followers, but they also need to unleash other leaders, even within the organizational hierarchy.
-The hierarchy is not going away, in spite of what some authors say about the lattice network and self-directed work teams.
+The hierarchy isn’t going away, in spite of what some authors say about the lattice network and self-directed work teams.
 With rare exceptions, groups of people will always have a leader at the top.

 Sometimes that leader is terrific; sometimes terrible–an autocrat or egomaniac who is disorganized, indecisive, or a bully.
 The autocrat may get faster action but will not tap into the creativity and commitment of the people.